RiccardoGTolli/REVO_challenge/README.md

    5. The financial indicators that satisfy the pvalue requirement (which can be changed in config) are saved in `'output/2_task1_a/df_task1_a_result.csv'` , you will also find plots for each feature in `'output/2_task1_a/'`

 4. Find, for each sector, the financial indicators that statistically changed between 2019 Q4 and 2020 Q2.
 Rank these financial indicators based on the number of sectors in which they significantly changed:
-   1. This is the same concept as task1_a but we are grouping the data by country.
+   1. This is the same concept as task1_a but we are grouping the data by sector.
-   2. You can find a ranking of statistically significant indicators by Country in `'output/3_task1_b/df_task1_b_result.csv'`; while the plots are in `'output/3_task1_b/'`
+   2. You can find a ranking of statistically significant indicators by Sector in `'output/3_task1_b/df_task1_b_result.csv'`; while the plots are in `'output/3_task1_b/'`

 5. Implement a classification machine learning algorithm to predict the sector of the companies:
    1. Data is prepared for supervised learning, split in train and test,  three models are applied on it: Random Forest, LightGBM and XGBoost.